FastyBird/ui-node/readme.md

 $ vendor/bin/fb-console fb:node:server:start
 ```

-This server is listening for incoming http api request messages from clients.
+This command is to start build in web server which is listening for incoming http api request messages from clients and is listening for new data from exchange bus from other microservices.

 ## Install with docker